neednotapply/TerminalAI/README.md

 stored in the `ping` column and any host that does not answer is marked inactive.

-Create a `config.json` next to `shodanscan.py` with your API key.
-A `config.example.json` template is provided:
+Create a `data/config.json` with your API key.
+A `data/config.example.json` template is provided:

 ```json
 {